ros-tooling/cross_compile/README.md

 rosdep install -r -y --rosdistro=eloquent --ignore-packages-from-source --from-paths src/

 # Use colcon to compile cross_compile code and all its dependencies
+# ros2run is required to run the cross_compile script, but may be installed elsewhere on the host.
-colcon build --packages-up-to cross_compile
+colcon build --packages-up-to cross_compile ros2run

 # If you use bash or zsh, source .bash or .zsh, instead of .sh
 source install/local_setup.sh
-# To run the cross compilation script, you will need the ros2cli tools as well
-source /opt/ros/<ros-distro>/setup.sh
 ```

 ## Usage